 Under its "cross-interest" policy, the FCC has considered "meaningful" relationships among competing media outlets that serve "substantially the same area" even if the FCC's ownership rules do not specifically prohibit the relationship.
 Under this policy the FCC has considered whether to prohibit one party from holding an attributable interest and a substantial non-attributable interest (including non-voting stock, limited partnership and limited liability company interests) in a media outlet in the same market, or from entering into a joint venture or having common key employees with competitors.
 The FCC, however, has determined that the recently adopted EDP rule addresses many of the competitive concerns previously encompassed by its "cross-interest" policy.
-As a result, effective November 16, 1999, the FCC has eliminated its "cross-interest" policy.
-Nevertheless, the FCC has relatined discretion to review individual cases that present unusual cross-interest relationships on a case-by-case basis.
+As a result, effective November 16, 1999, the FCC has relation to review individual cases that present unusual cross-interest relationships on a case-by-case basis.